 Adult coloring is relaxing, fun, and stress-free.
-Whether you’ve been coloring for a while or new to adult coloring books, there are tools, tips, techniques, and tricks of the trade that can take your coloring to another level.
+Whether you’ve been coloring for a while or are new to adult coloring books, there are tools, tips, techniques, and tricks of the trade that can take your coloring to another level.

 Setting aside time in your day or week to color permits you to detox from all things digital – phones, social media, 24-hour news feeds.
 It allows an adult time to meditate and focus on something creative for an extended amount of time.